 I based my roast on the brasato al chianti recipe.
 First I seared the meat and then sautéed some onions, mushrooms and carrots.
 Next I added a little tomato sauce, some red wine, a little oregano and rosemary, salt and pepper.
 I popped on the lid and followed the instructions for my particular cooker.

 An unbelievably heavenly smell permeated the whole house.
 About 45 minutes later I turned off the heat and let the pressure drop.
 When I opened the lid a beautiful sight lay before me.
-The meat, a cheap and tough beef chuck roast, practically melted as I sliced into it.
+The meat—a cheap and tough beef chuck roast—practically melted as I sliced into it.
 The vegetables were cooked through but not mushy.
 And the sauce?
 Wow!
-I never get a sauce that flavorful when I braise the regular way.
+I never get a sauce that flavorful when I braise the long-form way.
 It really was amazing.

 Moral of the Story: Fabulous homemade, slow-braised comfort food can be made quickly and served to an appreciative family when made in a pressure cooker.
 It works for beef, pork, chicken, chili, beans, stews and more.
 Invest a few bucks in a good quality cooker.
 Your tummy will thank you for it.

 What wonderful meal have you cooked in a pressure cooker?